devarogundade/fleep/README.md

     Providing liquidity and autoyield are ways of investing your crypto in fleep finance.

   - Provide Liquidity and earn 0.2% fee on all trades proportional to your share of the pool.
   - Stake USDT, USDC, AAVE, WBTC in the xAuto Yield protocol to earn up to 15% APY.
-Built on xend finance.
+Built on Xend finance.

 - # Learn 'n Earn
     An effective way of bringing potential adoption is teaching and rewarding users afterwards for learning.
-    There are startups like nestcoin, lazerpay and others that are creating business use cases around web3, fleep learn is an amazing tool for these startups to teach people about their product.
+    There are startups like nestcoin, lazerpay and others that are creating business use cases for Africans around Web3, fleep learn is an amazing tool for these startups to teach people about their product.
   - Support in local lanquages.
   - The testnet mode also let users to practice with test tokens and fake fees before going live and reduce risks.